 Along with Hughes and Girard, Boeheim was one of only nine ACC players with 100+ off-dribble attempts this season.

 On paper, Syracuse has a strong squad for the 2020-21 season.
-Girard and Boeheim are an excellent backcourt; Marek Dolezaj checks are variety of boxes (3.4 percent block rate), while working as a sneaky good empty-side screen-roll rim-runner.
+Girard and Boeheim are an excellent backcourt; Marek Dolezaj checks a variety of boxes (3.4 percent block rate), while working as a sneaky good empty-side screen-roll rim-runner.
 Quincy Guerrier is a blue-collar star on the rise for Syracuse, too: 5.1 percent block rate, 10 percent offensive rebound rate.

 Bourama Sidibe constantly battles foul trouble (6.8 fouls committed per 40 minutes); however, he impacts the game from the middle of Syracuse’s zone.
 Last season, Sidibe was the only ACC player with a seven percent block rate and three percent steal rate.